-Wondering what to do in London this sunny Easter weekend?
-What better way to capitalise on some glorious English sunshine than with a spot of alfresco swimming?
-Avoid the duds and don your finest swimwear at one of the finest lidos in the capital; with our guide to the best lidos and outdoor pools in London.
+Wondering where to cool down this summer in the city?
+What better way to capitalise on some glorious English sunshine than with a spot of alfresco swimming in a rooftop pool in London?
+Avoid the duds and don your finest swimwear at one of the best lidos in the capital using our guide to the best lidos and outdoor pools in London.

 This members-only open-air 16-metre pool is fully heated and open all year round.
 With a poolside bar, blue-tiled décor and Gatsby-esque red and white striped loungers, if you’re not in the club, be sure to start buttering up your member mates now for that coveted +1 spot.
 You’ll want to find your lounger and stay parked for the foreseeable.

 Probably one of the most picturesque swimming spots in London, if not the UK.
 Set amongst 800 acres of Hampstead Heath parkland, the ponds are open from 7am and cater for both ladies, men and mixed swimming groups.
 Open until sunset, you’ll have to arrive early if you want a weekend pitch for all the family.

 Built in 1938, this Grade II-listed Parliament Hill Lido is one of the biggest lidos in London at 60 metres by 28 metres.
 Unheated, you might want to consider a wetsuit on cooler days.
 And like all public outdoor pools in London you’ll have to arrive early during a heatwave.
 This pool’s USP is its stainless steel pool liner (the only in the UK), but if this doesn’t impress the kids, the under-5’s paddling pool and onsite café should please them.